By Namibia specialist Steve

 Namibia’s lesser-known highlights

 Formed from an extinct volcano, the Erongo Mountains are a great place to go walking.
 The surrounding countryside has an interesting geological make up, with aquamarine and topaz having been found in the area.
 There are also caves and ancient rock art to discover.

 This is not to say that you won't see wildlife here.
 On one visit I spotted a rare aardwolf, an animal my local guide hadn’t seen for two years.
 The area is also alive with numerous species of birdlife, including the rosy-faced lovebird.

-The leopard and cheetah are given very large enclosures in which to roam as part of their rehabilitation, almost guaranteeing you a sighting of these normally elusive creatures.
-You can also head out on game drives to track them, and learn more about Africat’s work.
+The leopard are able to roam a large area as part of their rehabilitation, and you’re almost guaranteed to see these normally elusive creatures, thanks to the use of radio tracking collars.
+You can also head out on game drives to track them and many other animals, including kudu, brown hyena and large numbers of endemic birds, all while learning more about the foundation’s work.

 Get off the beaten track on the Skeleton Coast